George Gervin GameAbove Center: 2008 WNBA Finals

 Due to the unavailability of The Palace of Auburn Hills, the Detroit Shock moved three WNBA playoff games to the Convo Center in the fall of 2008: two games in the Eastern Conference Finals and Game 3 of the 2008 WNBA Finals, against the San Antonio Silver Stars.
 The Shock won game 3 and the WNBA title, 76–60; the contest was broadcast nationally on ESPN.

 Special events

-The building serves as the home to EMU athletics and also hosts a wide variety of special events including concerts, conferences, graduations, fairs, trade shows, political rallies, and more.
-Some of our more notable events include Jay-Z, Bob Seger, Bernie Sanders, Ellie Goulding, The Killers, Stone Sour, Halestorm, Tiesto, St. Joseph Charity Ball, Harlem Globetrotters, and the WNBA Finals.
+The building serves as the home to EMU athletics while also serving host to a wide variety of special events including concerts, conferences, graduations, fairs, trade shows, political rallies, and more.
+Some of the more notable events include Jay-Z, Bob Seger, Bernie Sanders, Ellie Goulding, The Killers, Stone Sour, Halestorm, Tiesto, St. Joseph Charity Ball, Harlem Globetrotters, and the 2008 WNBA Finals.

 The center was used for the graduation of the EMU class of 2000.
-The main speaker was William Jefferson Clinton with an intro from his Secretary of Transportation Rodney Slater, an EMU alumnus.
+The main speaker was Bill Clinton with an intro from his Secretary of Transportation Rodney Slater, an EMU alumnus.